 Chester Lake snowshoe description

-The trail to Chester Lake begins at the left hand corner of the parking lot.
-It climbs steeply for the first few kilometres through an evergreen forest that doesn’t offer many views.
-Once you reach the large meadow, the aerobic workout is behind you.
 From the meadow, the Chester Lake snowshoe is just a gentle climb through the trees to another smaller meadow before reaching Chester Lake itself.
 Along the way there is one small creek crossing which gets covered in snow early in the season.
 The mountains absolutely sparkle in this area on a bluebird day.

 Do make the side trip, even though it’s a steep one – to Elephant Rocks, about a half a kilometre away.
 Giant-sized boulders have been dropped helter- skelter and the views from there are magnificent.
 Really the mountain views once you clear the trees are top-notch, especially on one of Alberta’s bluebird winter days.

+In total the trail climbs a not too difficult 355 metres.
 Some people go up the snowshoe trail to Chester Lake and return via the cross-country ski trail, just for the variety – but if you do that, don’t go near the skier’s tracks.

 If you want to see what Chester Lake looks like as a summer hike read The Chester Lake Hike in Alberta (+ Three Lakes Valley).

-There are several places to rent snowshoes whether you are coming from Calgary, Banff, or Canmore.
-Do a Google search to find the closest location to you.
-One of the places we’ve used on numerous occasions with out of town guests is Sports Rent on 16th Ave NW.
-For as little as $15 (2022 price) you can get a pair of good quality snowshoes – and if it’s convenient for you, you can pick up the day before after 4 PM for the same price.
+One of the places we’ve used on numerous occasions with out of town guests is Sports Rent on 16th Ave NW in Calgary.
+For as little as $15 (2023-2024 price) you can get a pair of good quality snowshoes – and if it’s convenient for you, you can pick up the day before after 4 PM for the same price.

 If you plan to snowshoe a lot, it’s worth the investment in a pair of snowshoes as they typically last for a decade or more.